fmenozzi/2d-graphics-engine/README.md

 An engine for producing 2D graphics as produced over the course of the semester in my university graphics course.
-All code with the `Fed` prefix is mine, while everything else was provided by the instructor.
+All code in the `fed` directory (i.e. with the `Fed` prefix) is mine, while everything else was provided by the instructor.
 All instructor-provided code is untouched up to and including commit `560eee`.
 Commits after this point include changes to this code.

 Features of the engine include: